Thomas Vancaeyezeele

-Thomas Vancaeyezeele (born 27 July 1994) is a French Guianan footballer who plays as a defender for the French Guiana national team.
+Thomas Vancaeyezeele (born 27 July 1994) is a footballer who plays as a defender for the Tampa Bay Rowdies in the USL Championship.
+Born in metropolitan France, he represents the French Guiana national team.

 Career

 Youth and college

 Vancaeyezeele played for the youth sides of Stade Malherbe Caen of Ligue 1.
 For the 2011–12 season he was promoted to the reserve side, making one appearance in the Championnat National 2.
 For the 2013–14 season, he transferred to Hérouvillais of the Championnat National 3.
 During the season he made 21 appearances, scoring a single goal.
 In February 2015, he signed on for a stint with CD Vitoria of Spain's Fifth Division.
 He made his debut for the club on 23 February against CD El Pilar Marianistas.

 In 2015, Vancaeyezeele traveled to the United States to play college soccer for the Charleston Golden Eagles of the University of Charleston.
 Over his two season with the club, he made 41 appearances, scoring five goals.
 The team won the school's first NCAA Division II Championship during the 2017 season, defeating the Lynn Fighting Knights 3–1 in the final.
 Following the match, Vancaeyezeele was named the NCAA Division II Player of the Year, in addition to several other accolades.